10 minutes to VTL Engine

 Summarizes the main functions of the VTL Engine

-The VTL Engine API implements two basic methods:
+The VTL Engine API implements five basic methods:

 • Semantic Analysis: aimed at validating the correctness of a script and computing the data structures of the data sets created in the script.